Park Hotel, Preston

 Various pre-1923 objects from the hotel are in the National Railway Museum at York.
 These include Mappin & Webb cutlery and Elkington & Co. tableware and candlesticks, the latter marked with the initials "P.P." and a lamb and flag, the coat of arms of the city.

-The historic hotel structure was used for many decades as an office building for the Lancashire County Council, along with an adjoining tower, constructed in the 1960s.
-In 2020, the modern office tower was demolished as part of a plan by the Council to restore the hotel to operation.
+The historic hotel structure was used for many decades as an office building for the Lancashire County Council, along with an adjoining tower block, constructed in the 1960s.
+In 2020, the tower block was demolished as part of a plan by the Council to restore the hotel to operation.